jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 - dates are expected to lack some components, resulting in a "*rough estimate*".
 For example, a date may only list year and maybe the month, but not the day-of-the-month or any of the more detailing parts (timestamp within the day: HH:MM:SS)
 - we also expect to store *anomalies* where the *most significant parts* of a date/timestamps are missing, e.g. an event timestamp which specifies the time-within-the-day to the microsecond precise, but lacks the entire year-month-day chunk.

-The overall goal is to be able to store "arbitrary dates and timestamps" in a single 64-bit integer number format, which is (largely) sortable **and** includes a mechanism to reproduce the stored *imprecise date/timestamp* in its original detail, i.e. the formatter MUST be able to reproduce the date "January 2022" when it had been specified like that before, while "13 January 2022 @ 12:40" and "13 January 2022 @ 12:40.31.049352" are other examples of the same requirement, but with different levels of *original precision*.
-Ditto for *anomalous precision dates* such as "13 January @ 12:40" where both the *year* and *seconds + microseconds* components are absent.
+The overall goal is to be able to store "arbitrary dates and timestamps" in a single 64-bit integer number format, which is (largely) sortable **and** includes a mechanism to reproduce the stored *imprecise date/timestamp* in its original detail, i.e. the formatter MUST be able to reproduce the date "`January 2022`" when it had been specified like that before, while "`13 January 2022 @ 12:40`" and "`13 January 2022 @ 12:40.31.049352`" are other examples of the same requirement, but with different levels of *original precision*.
+Ditto for *anomalous precision dates* such as "`13 January @ 12:40`" where both the *year* and *seconds + microseconds* components are absent.

 ## The Solution: Pre-design Analysis